larrybotha/learn-go-with-tests/01-hello-world/README.md

     }
     ```
 - tests can be failed using `t.Errorf("message", a ...interface{})`
+    - `%q` is a "verb" that can be used with formatted output and strings
 - `t.Helper()` can be used inside test helper functions to indicate that the
     function is a helper function so that line and file information is not
     printed for executions inside that function